 If you don’t have shutters—or if you have fake shutters narrower than half the total window width—search architectural salvage shops and flea markets for vintage versions.
 For a Key West or New Orleans effect, you can even add a pair of louvered, shutter-style doors in place of a screen door; the bright color will look right at home.
 Vintage doors with stained glass panels are also charming.

 Pop dark red brick by painting the front door and shutters with a complementary color.
 Complementary colors sit opposite each other on a color wheel.
 Green is the true opposite of red, and green options range from sage to chartreuse.
 Though blues and blue-greens aren't true complementary colors of red, they're close enough to green for a similar effect.
 Consider shades such a royal blue, peacock, or aqua.

-Enhance the look and draw further attention to your door by adding a vintage door knocker from the flea market or antique mall, perhaps a quirky Victorian piece in the shape of a hand.
+Enhance the look and draw further attention to your door by adding a vintage door knocker from the flea market or antique mall, perhaps a quirky Victorian piece?

 Change Your Plantings and Landscaping

 Paint isn't the only way to counter a dark brick exterior.
 You can also brighten the look with your landscaping.
 Many flea markets have garden vendors selling both plants and containers.